 The visiting New Zealand University rugby team overwhelmed Japan 45-6 in their game in Tokyo on Sunday (28 March).

-The visiting New Zealand University rugby team overwhelmed Japan 45-6 in their game in Tokyo on Sunday (28 March).
+Background: The visiting New Zealand University rugby team overwhelmed Japan 45-6 in their game in Tokyo on Sunday (28 March).
 In front of a crowd of about 20,000, the All-Blacks scored four tries, all in the second half, one drop goal and six penalties against Japan's two penalty goals.

 New Zealand went to the front four minutes after the start of the game with a penalty goal from inside the 25-yard (metres) line by C. Fawcett.

 Japan replied five minutes later with a penalty from full-back N. Ueyama, then took a three point lead in the 36th minute with another penalty from Ueyama. meanwhile Japan was hard-pressed to contain the constantly attacking New Zealanders in front of their own goal.

 Fawcett added two more penalties to put New Zealand 9-6 in front at half time.

 But in the second half the All-Blacks overall superior height and weight started to tell, and the visitors ran away to a convincing win.

 New Zealand's D. Rollerson scored the first try of the game in the 75th minute, then scored a second minutes later after a long run down the left wing.

 Scrum half J.T.
 Roms added the third, then just three minutes before the end of the game G. Brown scored the fourth try after breaking through a scrum on the New Zealand five yard line.